Lake Mapourika – Brown Trout and Quinnat Salmon

 In second place was Merv Valenski from Jackson Bay.
 Merv’s salmon weighed 7.060kg (15.5lb) and won Merv a Yamaha two horsepower outboard motor, also sponsored by South Westland Lions Club and McLaren Motors.

-Third prize of a $300 Mobil voucher was won by N.Fegan for his 6.430kg (14.1lb) salmon, sponsored by Mobil Oil New Zealand Ltd.
+The third prize of a $300 Mobil voucher was won by N.Fegan for his 6.430kg (14.1lb) salmon, sponsored by Mobil Oil New Zealand Ltd.

 A salmon weighing 5.960kg (13.1lb) won the fourth prize of an accommodation voucher for two with Scenic Circle hotels South Island wide for James Tisdall.

-Fifth prize, a microwave oven, was won by Robert Kirkwood for his salmon weighing 5.725kg (12.5lb), sponsored by South Westland Lions Club and Westpower, Hokitika.
+The fifth prize, a microwave oven, was won by Robert Kirkwood for his salmon weighing 5.725kg (12.5lb), sponsored by South Westland Lions Club and Westpower, Hokitika.